bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/04-step-2-connect-to-bc.md

 ## Add API endpoints

-Next.js maps all APIs that are part of the Next.js package to the `/api/*` route.
+Next.js maps all APIs that are part of the Next.js application to the `/api/*` route.
+For example, `/pages/api/load` will be routed to `https://your_app_address/api/load`.
 You can take advantage of it by creating a sub-directory within the `pages` folder called `api`.
-This will signal Next.js to treat files within `/apges/api` as API endpoints.
+This will signal Next.js to treat files within `/pages/api` as API endpoints.
 Instead of looking for React components, Next.js will look for and handle API routes.
 Next.js will also automatically handle routing for files placed within `/pages/api`.
 To learn more about Next.JS API routes, see [API Routes](https://nextjs.org/docs/api-routes/introduction).

 1. In the `pages` folder, create an `api` folder.